 Where , when, and how will I pick up my share?

-Local CSA members will pick up their shares at Tine & Toil Farm in Pottstown on Tuesday afternoons 2-7.
+Local CSA members will pick up their shares at Tine & Toil Farm in Pottstown on Tuesday afternoons 2-7 or Hidden River Brewing Company in Douglassville on Fridays 4-10.
 Our Philadelphia members will pick up at High Point Cafe in Mt.
 Airy on Saturday mornings 10-12.
 Bring your own bags or boxes to take your share home.

 How much food and what kind of food will I receive each week?